Joan Osborne: Career

 In 2001, Osborne appeared on Austin City Limits, singing material mainly from Righteous Love.
 In a brief interview segment at the end of the episode, Osborne reflects on her gladness to have gotten out of the limelight of her mid-1990s stardom.
-She was featured in the 2002 documentary film Standing in the Shadows of Motown, and toured with Motown sidemen The Funk Brothers.
+She was featured in the 2002 documentary film Standing in the Shadows of Motown and toured with Motown sidemen the Funk Brothers.
 She and her band accompanied the Dixie Chicks for a national tour in the summer of 2003, during which time she also joined veteran San Francisco jam-rockers The Dead as a vocalist, and released her fourth album, titled How Sweet It Is, a collection of classic rock and soul covers.

 During 2005 and 2006, Osborne performed on numerous occasions with Phil Lesh and Friends.
 Her vocals were featured prominently on the album Live at the Warfield.
 She continues to make appearances with the band.

 In February 2007, she appeared on the Grand Ole Opry.
 In May 2007, she issued Breakfast in Bed, produced by Tor Hyams, a return to the soul music that she had covered on How Sweet It Is.
 Breakfast in Bed also featured the two songs ("Heatwave" and "What Becomes of the Brokenhearted") that she had covered for the film Standing in the Shadows of Motown.
 The same year, Osborne appeared as a featured guest in the third season of the Transatlantic Sessions television series, performing "Saint Teresa", "Holy Water", and "Please Don't Tell Me How the Story Ends".

-Osborne sang lead vocals on the cover of the Willie Dixon-penned "Spoonful" on Vivian Campbell's solo album Two Sides of If.
-She also provided some vocals for "Wayfaring Stranger" on Spearhead's 1997 album Chocolate Supa Highway.
-She covered Dolly Parton's "Do I Ever Cross Your Mind" on the 2003 tribute album Just Because I'm a Woman: Songs of Dolly Parton.
+Osborne sang lead vocals on the cover of the Willie Dixon-penned "Spoonful" on Vivian Campbell's 2005 solo album, Two Sides of If.
+She also provided vocals for "Wayfaring Stranger" on Spearhead's 1997 album, Chocolate Supa Highway.
+She interpreted "Raglan Road" for the Chieftains 1999 album, Tears of Stone, and she covered Dolly Parton's "Do I Ever Cross Your Mind" on the 2003 tribute album Just Because I'm a Woman: Songs of Dolly Parton.
 She is featured on the Holmes Brothers 2007 collection State of Grace performing "Those Memories of You", an old Alan O'Bryant bluegrass tune.